Outer-Wilds-New-Horizons/new-horizons/README.md

 *Do you want to create planets using New Horizons?* Then check out our [website](https://nh.outerwildsmods.com/) for all our documentation!

-A custom world creation tool for Outer Wilds.

-You can view the addons creators have made (or upload one yourself) [here](https://outerwildsmods.com/custom-worlds)!

 If you want to see examples of what NH can do check out the [examples add-on](https://github.com/xen-42/ow-new-horizons-examples) or [real solar system add-on](https://github.com/xen-42/outer-wilds-real-solar-system).

 Check the ship's log for how to use your warp drive to travel between star systems!